Course Description

 Office Hours

-Office hours are held both in-person and remotely.
+Office hours are held remotely.
 Sign up for an appointment at https://juanmonroy.com/officehours.

 • Remote via Zoom: I will email you a Zoom Meeting link for you to join the meeting